mor1/mor1.github.io/content/blog/2015-02-14-talks-old-and-new.md

 ---
 title: Talks, Old and New
-subtitle: Homework and Enterprise Networks
+description: Homework and Enterprise Networks
 layout: post
 category: blog
 ---